heinhtetPS/FiftyFifty/README.md

 - All data used for the questions are real time and up to date as they are retrieved from live data sources. (http://restcountries.eu/)
 - Correct answers will yield points.
 Get 10 questions in a row to win!

-## Installation
-Simply download the repo, cd into the directory and run 'npm -install'.
-Before running the app itself, you must make sure the node server is running by typing 'node server.js'.
-To run the app itself, you will need to open another console tab or window and use the command 'npm start'.
-This should open up a browser of your choice with the app ready to begin.

 ### Tech Info
 - The frontend utilizes React.js, specifically implemented using create-react-app for fast startup.
 - Upon starting the game, data is fetched via the Node server's endpoint which, in turn, fetches data from a live data source.
 The data then travels through the Node server and is served back to the frontend.